1SHoNgxBoNg/.github/profile/README.md

 ## Donate:

-You can donate Onix and make it stronger than ever [by clicking here](https://paypal.me/shkour)!
+You can donate us and make it stronger than ever [by clicking here](https://paypal.me/shkour)!